Getting to Zakopane

 Flix Bus

-Getting to Zakopane by car or a taxi…
+Getting to Zakopane by (rental) car

 If you arrive by plane to the airport in Kraków, taking a taxi from there and by-passing Kraków will save you a lot of time.